Kathy Glover: Storylines

 For several months Kathy loses interest in everything and only comes out of her shell when she reluctantly joins the cast of Amos Brearly's (Ronald Magill) village production of Dracula, in January 1990.
-By this time Chris Tate (Peter Amory) was keen on her, but she initially rejects his advances and finds herself at loggerheads with Chris' father: Frank (Norman Bowler), who soon evicts her for missing rent in the third quarter of the previous year.
-However, Frank eventually approves of Kathy's relationship with Chris; she later becomes friends with Frank's only-daughter and Chris' sister Zoe (Leah Bracknell).
-One of Chris' drivers, George Starkey (James Noble), brings news that a cafe owner in Southampton – who was also a medium – had a message from her dead husband, in a bid to win her over.
+By this time Chris Tate (Peter Amory) was keen on her, but she initially rejects his advances and finds herself at loggerheads with Chris's father: Frank (Norman Bowler), who soon evicts her for missing rent in the third quarter of the previous year.
+However, Frank eventually approves of Kathy's relationship with Chris; she later becomes friends with Frank's only-daughter and Chris's sister Zoe (Leah Bracknell).
+One of Chris's drivers, George Starkey (James Noble), brings news that a cafe owner in Southampton – who was also a medium – had a message from her dead husband, in a bid to win her over.
 Kathy goes to Southampton, despite much advice not to take such things seriously, but the inconclusive experience sees Kathy decide to get on with her life.

 Kathy's feelings for Chris grow and they begin a relationship.
 In April 1990 they sleep together.
 Their relationship grows stronger when Chris buys Kathy a new car.
 They marry in 1991 and Frank offers the couple Mill Cottage, as a wedding present, though they insist on paying him for it.
-Kathy begins applying for a HGV licence, much to Chris' shock.
-Kathy begins looking after Chris' stepmother Kim's (Claire King) horses and is shocked to discover that Kim is having an affair with Neil Kincaid (Brian Deacon), which puts her in an impossible position and she resigns to help Lynn Whiteley run the wine bar at The Woolpack.
+Kathy begins applying for a HGV licence, much to Chris's shock.
+Kathy begins looking after Chris's stepmother Kim's (Claire King) horses and is shocked to discover that Kim is having an affair with Neil Kincaid (Brian Deacon), which puts her in an impossible position and she resigns to help Lynn Whiteley run the wine bar at The Woolpack.
 In 1993 she has a brief dalliance with American wine rep Josh Lewis and plans to leave Beckindale with Josh but a plane crash occurs in the village.
 Chris is one of the casualties and is left paralysed.
-Frank then buys a purpose-built bungalow, to accommodate Chris' needs.
+Frank then buys a purpose-built bungalow, to accommodate Chris's needs.
 Their marriage collapses in 1994 when Chris begins an affair with his would-be second wife Rachel Hughes (Glenda McKay) and impregnates her.
 However, Kathy is on hand to assist Rachel when she goes into labor and they rebuild their friendship – becoming best-friends in the process.